grafana/metrictank/README.md

 ## limitations

 * no performance/availability isolation between tenants per instance. (only data isolation)
-* clustering is basic: statically defined peers, master promotions are manual, etc. See [clustering](https://github.com/grafana/metrictank/blob/master/docs/clustering.md) for more.
 * minimum computation locality: we move the data from storage to processing code, which is both metrictank and graphite.
 * the datastructures can use performance engineering.
 [A Go GC issue may occasionally inflate response times](https://github.com/golang/go/issues/14812).
 * the native input protocol is inefficient.
-Should not send all metadata with each point.
+Should not send all metadata with each point ([wip](https://github.com/grafana/metrictank/pull/876)
 * we use metrics2.0 in native input protocol and indexes, but [barely do anything with it yet](https://github.com/grafana/metrictank/blob/master/docs/tags.md).
-* for any series you can't write points that are earlier than previously written points. (unless you restart MT)
+* can't overwrite old data.
+We support reordering the most recent time window but that's it. (unless you restart MT)

 ## interesting design characteristics (feature or limitation.. up to you)

 * upgrades / process restarts requires running multiple instances (potentially only for the duration of the maintenance) and re-assigning the primary role.
 Otherwise data loss of current chunks will be incurred.
 See [operations guide](https://github.com/grafana/metrictank/blob/master/docs/operations.md)
+* clustering works best with an orchestrator like kubernetes.
+MT itself does not automate master promotions.
+See [clustering](https://github.com/grafana/metrictank/blob/master/docs/clustering.md) for more.
 * only float64 values.
 Ints and bools currently stored as floats (works quite well due to the gorilla compression), No text support.
 * only uint32 unix timestamps in second resolution.
 For higher resolution, consider [streaming directly to grafana](https://grafana.com/blog/2016/03/31/using-grafana-with-intels-snap-for-ad-hoc-metric-exploration/)